notqmail/notqmail/SECURITY.md

 sendmail treats programs and files as addresses.
-Obviously random people can't be allowed to execute arbitrary programs or write to arbitrary files, so sendmail goes through horrendous contortions trying to keep track of whether a local user was ``responsible'' for an address.
+Obviously random people can't be allowed to execute arbitrary programs or write to arbitrary files, so sendmail goes through horrendous contortions trying to keep track of whether a local user was "responsible" for an address.
 This has proven to be an unmitigated disaster.

 In qmail, programs and files are not addresses.
 The local delivery agent, qmail-local, can run programs or write to files as directed by ~user/.qmail, but it's always running as that user.
-(The notion of ``user'' is configurable, but root is never a user.
+(The notion of "user" is configurable, but root is never a user.
 To prevent silly mistakes, qmail-local makes sure that neither ~user nor ~user/.qmail is group-writable or world-writable.)